AnubisDunk/Alttester-standalone/README.md

-# AltTester Standalone - QA Engineer test
+# AltTester Standalone - QA Engineer test assignment for [Estoty](https://www.estoty.com/careers/details/?id=junior-qa-engineer)

-A C# test automation project using AltTester SDK for Unity game testing.
+A C# standalone test automation project that uses AltTester for Unity game testing.

 ## Overview

-This project contains automated tests for Unity applications using the AltTester framework.
-AltTester enables UI testing for Unity games by providing an API to interact with game objects and components.
+This project contains automated tests for a Unity application using the AltTester framework.
+This is my assignment for the QA Engineer test.
+Unity game was compiled from [provided project](https://github.com/Estoty/qa-engineer-test) to several [platforms](#Available-builds-for-testing) with help of [AltTester Unity package](https://alttester.com/docs/sdk/latest/pages/get-started.html#import-alttester-package-in-unity-editor).

 ## Test Cases